-Ishmael Noye Annang is a fourth year PhD candidate in African history in Georgetown’s Department of History.
+Ishmael Noye Annang is a fifth-year PhD candidate in African history in Georgetown’s Department of History.
 His research interests, broadly, are in the areas of precolonial Africa; modern Africa; environmental/eco-cultural history; Atlantic history; and indigenous slavery in Ghana.
 His dissertation studies agricultural festivals and ritual ecologies in the Volta River basin of Ghana as an entrypoint to understanding the full extent of interactions between Africa and the Atlantic.
 Before Georgetown, Ishmael got both his bachelors and masters (MPhil) degrees in history at the University of Ghana, Legon.
 Interspersing these degrees were different stints as Teaching Assistant, Graduate Teaching Assistant, and an instructor at the University Studies Abroad Consortium at the University of Ghana, where he taught a survey history of Ghana to a cohort of international students mostly from the United States.
 He was also a high school history teacher at the British International School in Ghana the year preceding his debut at Georgetown.

 Greg A. Beaman is a historian of Atlantic slavery writing about urban development, the built environment, and spatiality in eighteenth and nineteenth century New Orleans.
 Beaman also examines the legacies of slavery in twentieth century infrastructure and neighborhood segregation.
 In 2010, Beaman founded Our House Stories, a historical research firm that focuses on the stories of ordinary New Orleanians who built not only homes but lives, families, and careers in the Crescent City.
 Since 2014, he has been Director of Research for the Claiborne Avenue History Project, a multi-platform documentary project that collects and curates the history of North Claiborne Avenue, a commercial and cultural center for the African American community of New Orleans.
 Beaman is a Ph.D. candidate in the Department of History at Georgetown University.